People

 B.Sc.
 University of Alabama in Huntsville (2020)

-My research focuses on how predicted elevated temperatures caused by climate change will affect crops.
+My research focuses on how predicted elevated temperatures will affect crops.
 My current project studies how this will affect the development of potatoes using a multifaceted approach of physiology and gene expression across time.
 Outside of science, I enjoy art, guitar, cats, and all things plants!

 Auston Holland